 Thai Fishcakes 5:2 Diet Recipe For Fast Days:

-It’s been a while since I have posted a fish recipe whether for the 5:2 diet or not.
+Fish is a great base for diet recipes.
+Nevertheless it’s been a while since I have posted a fish recipe whether for the 5:2 diet or not.
 I suspect that’s partly because I wrote a lot of 5:2 diet recipes using fish last year and ran out of steam a little and partly because over Christmas I’ve been busy using up leftovers.
-I really wanted to try something spicy and interesting on my last 5:2 fast day – and decided to try making a version of thai fishcakes.
+I really wanted to try something spicy and interesting on my last 5:2 fast day – and decided to try making a version of Thai fishcakes.
+If you’ve never had these in your local Thai restaurant you are in for a treat with these and I’d happily eat them as a starter or part of a Thai feast on a non-fast day!

-The recipe is a good 5:2 diet fast day recipe because it’s high in protein and low carb.
+The recipe is a good 5:2 diet fast day recipe because it’s high in protein and low carb, so theoretically it will stop you getting hungry again too quickly.
 Serve the fishcakes with a crunchy salad or stir fry and a little cucumber dipping sauce.
 I think they are quite tasty enough to make party canapes or a starter for a dinner party.
 I’ve given quantities for a largish portion for one person as a main course, or for a starter for two.
 You should get six or seven fish cakes from this amount of fish.
 If you prefer to make more, they can be fried and put in the fridge.
 Reheat them in the oven for 1o minutes for a quick and easy lunch or supper.

 You could of course dry fry these and save a few more calories, or cheat like I did and just drain them on a little kitchen paper before you pop them in the oven.